vroad-games/Y-all-In/README.md

 - Voice commands using the Oculus Voice SDK by bring the wrist's microphone close to face.
 - Card interactions using physics.
-- Multiplayer experience with voice chat, synchronized physics and animations.
+- Multiplayer experience with voice chat, synchronized physics and animations using the Normcore library.
 - Two predefined avatars made with the Ready Player Me platform.
-- Dynamic loading of three card variations of the simple card game "Three-card Monte".
+- Dynamic loading of three card variations of the simple card game "Three-card Monte" stored in a Firebase database.
 - Keeping notes on virtual boards.

 In the future we plan to provide: